Thanks for signing up.

 Aligning with our values is a big thing - we want self-starters that take pride and ownership in their work.
 A lot of what we do is still a little scrappy and not amazingly polished because we’re still scaling.
 So our best developers are comfortable building from scratch and having a lot of autonomy.
 Troops is a place where it’s as good as you make it, there’s support, but you have to show leadership, if you show it you’ll get it.

 There’s a lot of trust involved, so we want people that make smart decisions and who are in this for the right reasons.
 A lot of programmers have an affinity to the more esoteric side of things, the sort of theoretical challenges that might be interesting in the abstract.
-But we’re looking for people who are much more connected to product.
-Who have a genuine desire to help customers and change the way people work for the better.
+But we’re looking for people who are much more connected to the product, who have a genuine desire to help customers and change the way people work for the better.

 Our advisor, Gokul Rajaram (Square’s Product and Engineering Lead as well as the "Godfather" of AdSense) always asks: "What are you optimising for"?
 The engineering team is optimising for easy product iterations, while building scalable infrastructure.